AE Legal

 What rules specifically deal with marketing?

-The Processing of Personal Data (Electronic Communications Sector) Regulations specifically prohibit the use of any publicly available electronic communications service to make an unsolicited communication for the purpose of direct marketing by means of:
+The Processing of Personal Data (Electronic Communications Sector) Regulations (Subsidiary Legislation 586.01 of the Laws of Malta) specifically prohibits the use of any publicly available electronic communications service to make an unsolicited communication for the purpose of direct marketing by means of:

 to a subscriber or user, irrespective of whether such subscriber or user is a natural person or legal person, unless the subscriber or user has given their prior consent in writing to the receipt of such a communication.